We all have those amazing tools that we always use and that not only once saved our (work) lives.

 For Design, UI and UX

 Picular is a search engine for colours.
 When searching for a word, this tool will display a list of multiple colours associated with it.
-For example, when searching for “love”, we got this result:

 Do you want to Transform your hand-drawn wireframes into digital design files?
 Uizard automatically does this and also transforms the files into front-end code.
 Basically, this app takes your hand-drawn wireframes and transforms them into code.
 Pretty awesome, right?